 How to get a job in coding without experience?

 One of the many advantages of being a coder is that anyone can do it as long as they can access a computer with online connectivity.
 This enables you to create an attractive portfolio even without prior working experience.

 Here’s how to put your best foot forward when applying for an entry-level coding job:

-A great thing about programming is that you can work on your coding projects as much as you wish.
-Once you’re happy with how a project turned out (for example, a website you built), you can show your code to potential employers by uploading it on your GitHub page.
+A great thing about programming is that you can work on your coding projects as much as possible.
+Then, once you’re happy with how a project turned out (for example, a website you built), you can show your code to potential employers by uploading it on your GitHub page.

-If the thought of showing your code to strangers brings you anxiety, keep in mind that most employers will always choose the programmer who has completed multiple self-motivated projects over someone who doesn’t have any.
+If showing your code to strangers brings you anxiety, keep in mind that most employers will always choose the programmer who has completed multiple self-motivated projects over someone who doesn’t have any.

 Get freelance gigs

 Tech companies continuously outsource projects that are too small or too niche to do in their in-house coding departments.
-Freelance work not only pays the bills but also provides you with authentic working experience.
+Freelance work pays the bills and provides you with authentic working experience.